Things to Do at University: The Student Bucket List

 One summer.
 Multiple countries.
 Cheaper than you think.

-Doesn't have to be far.
+Does not have to be far.
 Somewhere genuinely new to you.

-Spend a night outdoors β camping, wild camping, or bothying
+Spend a night outdoors: camping, wild camping or bothying

-UK has some of the best hiking and wild country in Europe.
+The UK has some of the best hiking and wild country in Europe.
 Most of it is free.

 Do a university society trip